 The person against whom the complaint has been filed can also choose to be represented by a lawyer or agent at his or her own expense.

 If you are filing a complaint on behalf of someone else, include that person’s name, address and contact information on the Public Complaint Form and indicate your relationship to that person.

-The ministry will send an acknowledgement letter within 15 business days of receiving your complaint.
+The ministry will send an acknowledgement letter within three business days of receiving your complaint.